junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 <br>

-Dex's Diner isn't at the busiest hour when they go in.
+Dex's Diner isn't at its busiest hour when they go in.

 The owner gives Anakin a warm welcome from behind the counter, and looks surprised to see Obi-Wan follow.

-Anakin takes the two-seat booth at the far end of the diner, the farthest to the door and any other patrons.
+Anakin takes the two-seat booth at the far end of the diner, the farthest from the door and any other patrons.

-Obi-Wan wonders if it's because the kid doesn't want anyone see them together, or just want their conversation to have some more privacy.
+Obi-Wan wonders if it's because the kid doesn't want anyone to see them together, or just wants their conversation to have some more privacy.
 He opens his mouth, ready to speak, but Anakin raises one finger, stopping him right on time: "No, food first.
 I'm starving."

 When the droid waitress comes to their table, Anakin orders a whole lot of food that's enough to feed an army: the sliders, sandwich, steak, cheese dog.
 He passes the menu across the table with a gleeful smile.

 Obi-Wan doesn't look at the menu, telling the droid, "I'll just have a cup of Jawa Juice, thanks."

-He turns back to find Anakin studies him with interest.
+He turns back to find Anakin studying him with interest.
 "What?"

 "You know this place," the kid accuses, as if he's the one being scammed.